 Those were scary times for the children.
 By the time you put on a mask, a gown, gloves it was really terrifying for them because they can’t see our facial expressions.” – Joyce Stebbings, Play and Activity Manager

-This time has been particularly challenging for our Activity and Play Teams as they have been unable to provide their usual sessions.
-The team have been unable to use toys, sensory equipment or to provide one to one play.
-Instead, they have provided each child with individual bags containing puzzles, colouring in sheets, crafts and things to make.
+This time has been particularly challenging for our Youth and Play Teams as they have had to adapt their usual sessions to meet infection control restrictions.
+The focus is on one to one activities which can mean that some children are not seen.
+They have also provided each child with individual bags containing puzzles, colouring in sheets, crafts and things to make.

 Help fund smaller items through the play team’s Amazon wishlist.